Thumbnail photo for the tallest tropical tree in the world

 Left: miniature sheet of Menara is the largest stamp of Malaysia.
 Right: the long stamp folder for the World's tallest tropical tree

 Left: the front cover of stamp folder of World's Tallest Tropical Tree (Pokok Tropika tertinggi di dunia).
 Right: Stamp sheet (10 pieces of 90-cent stamps).
-The picture in the stamp is the winged fruit of Shorea faguetiana
+The picture in the stamp is the winged fruit of Richetia faguetiana

 Further Reading